Get us in your inbox

 Shaping brows was always just a hobby for Yulisa Guzman, but after getting licensed and training with celebrity brow artist Kelley Baker, it took a higher form.
 Not only does she make “brow goals” a reality in the Bronx, but she creates a nourishing Browmergency oil to accompany her artistry, alluring clients from all across the city to experience how “lovely” their brows can truly be.

-We all know: breakfast is the most important meal of the day.
-No one knows that better than Tracy Soloman, a granola guru who creates gourmet, gluten-free blends full of nuts, fruits and spices, available on her website.
+We all know that breakfast is the most important meal of the day, but no one knows that better than Tracy Soloman—the self-proclaimed Chief Snacking Officer and granola guru who creates gourmet, gluten-free blends full of nuts, fruits and spices.
 These aren’t just your plain ol’ oats.
 For those who crave comforting autumnal vibes, she’s got Fall Back, a mapley mix reminiscent of your favorite season.
 Or if you want a kick, try Say Olé, a nutty concoction with Mexican spices.

 At Gone To The Dogs, Jennifer Wong and Santos Agustin are looking to make change — not just for your dogs, but for the planet.
 Sourcing their products from recycled, reclaimed or renewable materials, the owners also put NYC to work, working with Custom Collaborative marginalized craftswomen the opportunity for a fair wage.
 Put your pooch in a turtleneck, or treat him with a shumai dumpling toy — a portion of all proceeds go toward animal shelters.